 SIR is a privately held Canadian corporation in the business of creating, owning and operating full-service restaurants in Canada.
 All of SIR's restaurants are corporately owned.
 SIR does not franchise any of its existing brands.
 SIR remains committed to the corporately owned restaurant model as it believes this structure gives it greater control over its brands and improved agility to proactively respond to changes in market conditions.
-SIR expects its future sales growth to be driven similarly to its past growth through a combination of measured new restaurant growth and same store sales growth, over the long term.
+SIR expects to drive future sales growth through a combination of measured new restaurant growth and investments in its existing restaurants over the long term.